tpoisot/CP-SDM/reviews/aer-1-reviews.typ

 Furthermore, You don't mention that there exist different commonly used score functions, even in this simple case of binary classification, which are alternatives to the softmax that you intend to use, e.g. the Adaptive Prediction Sets (APS) score, see: Angelopoulos, A. N., & Bates, S. (2023).
 Conformal prediction: A gentle introduction.
 Foundations and Trends® in Machine Learning, 16(4), 494-591.

-#response[More than a different score function, APS is a different way to handle the scores of all classes (but in the reference that the reviewer cites, softmax is still used to generate these scores).
+#response[More than a different score function, APS is a different way to handle the scores of all classes (but in the reference that the reviewer cites, softmax may still be used to generate these scores).
 I have added a clarification about APS, as well as additional clarifications and mentions of CP techniques.
 Note that the manuscript already discussed full, split, inductive, and cross-conformal approaches.]

 263-266: But if the empty set is predicted quite often, it's possible to have an inefficiency of 1 and yet to have predictions with both outcomes, right?